jackjakarta/prettier-config/README.md

 ## Contributing

 Issues and pull requests are welcome!
-Please check the [issues page](https://github.com/titanom/prettier-config/issues) before creating a new one.

-## Changelog

-See [CHANGELOG.md](./CHANGELOG.md) for release history.